 what we have done to cause climatic change,

-send thither the sunshine with its pleasant weather,
+send thither sunshine and pleasant weather,

 provoke extremes; wash away soil with floods;

-tornados, hurricanes and such betray
+tornados, hurricanes betray

 our security and that of every creature.